MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-A-Office-Secretary-Department-Housing-Urban-Development/part-93-Housing-Trust-Fund/subpart-G-Project-Requirements/section-93.301.md

 (xiv) *Sole-source aquifers.* Project activities should avoid sites and activities that have the potential to contaminate sole source aquifer areas (SSAs).
 EPA defines a sole or principal source aquifer as an aquifer that supplies at least 50 percent of the drinking water consumed in the area overlying the aquifer.
 If the project overlies an SSA, EPA must review the project.
 EPA review is designed to reduce the risk of ground water contamination that could pose a health hazard to those who use it.

-(2) *Rehabilitation projects environmental requirements* - (i) *Historic preservation.* (A) The project activities (including demolition) must not be performed on properties that are either listed in or determined eligible for listing in the National Register of Historic Places, unless the project activities meet the *Secretary of the Interior's Standards for Rehabilitation,* either as certified through the Federal and/or State historic rehabilitation tax credit programs or as verified by someone that meets the relevant *Secretary of the Interior's Professional Qualification Standards;*
+(2) *Rehabilitation projects environmental requirements*—(i) *Historic preservation.* (A) The project activities (including demolition) must not be performed on properties that are either listed in or determined eligible for listing in the National Register of Historic Places, unless the project activities meet the *Secretary of the Interior's Standards for Rehabilitation,* either as certified through the Federal and/or State historic rehabilitation tax credit programs or as verified by someone that meets the relevant *Secretary of the Interior's Professional Qualification Standards;*

 (B) *Archaeological resources.* If archaeological resources or human remains are discovered on the project site during construction or rehabilitation, the grantee must consult with affected tribes and/or descendant communities and comply with the Native American Graves Protection and Repatriation Act (25 U.S.C.
 3001-3013), State law, and/or local ordinance (*e.g.,* State unmarked burial law).